Skip to Main Content

 Phone: 801-581-6517

 The School of Biological Sciences, one of the largest in the University, offers a wide range of courses involving field, laboratory, lecture, and library experience.
 Active research is in progress at most levels of biological organization, from the fine structure of cells at the molecular level to community interactions and distributions of living things on a global scale.
-Facilities are located in buildings that cluster around the South Biology Building.
 Laboratories are well-equipped for a wide spectrum of modern biological research.

 The biology curriculum is designed to:

-1. Prepare undergraduate and graduate students for professional careers in biology
+• Prepare undergraduate and graduate students for professional careers in biology,

-3. Offer background information courses for allied health disciplines, and
+• Offer foundational biology courses for allied health disciplines, and

-4. Provide courses of general interest for the General Education Program for the University and community.
+• Provide courses of general interest for the University and community.

 Courses are available in the following general areas: biochemistry and molecular biology, cellular biology, genetics and developmental biology, neuroscience, physiology and organismal biology, ecology, ecosystems, and evolutionary biology.